-Chantry Networks, Inc., an Ontario- and Boston-based company that specializes in routed wireless LAN solutions, is attempting to overcome many of the technology limitations of traditional wireless systems
+Chantry Networks, Inc., an Ontario- and Boston-based company that specializes in routed wireless LAN solutions, is attempting to overcome many of the technology limitations of traditional wireless systems by employing techniques borrowed from the Internet.
+The company's CEO Peter Vicars has more than 35 years experience in the networking and worldwide telecommunications industry.
+The two founders of Chantry, Brian Collie and Bob Myers, also have an impressive track record in telecommunications, including lengthy stints at Nortel Networks.

 We like the company's technology approach and its BeaconWorks family of products.
 Basically, these products rely on a routed IP architecture that manages activities at each and every wireless access point in the system.
 The result is that these access points appear as 'sub-nets' within the network, and can therefore theoretically offer higher levels of operability, scalability, availability, manageability, flexibility, and nearly every other '-bility' you can imagine!